Preliminary Economic Assessment

 LITHIUM & OTHER ADVANCED MATERIAL POTENTIAL

-Avalon’s Separation Rapids Lithium Project has the potential to produce high purity lithium compounds for two distinct markets: an industrial mineral product for glass-ceramics and a lithium chemical for energy storage.
+Avalon’s Separation Rapids Lithium Project has the potential to produce high purity lithium compounds for two distinct markets: an industrial mineral product for glass-ceramics and lithium chemicals for energy storage.
 It also has potential for several by-products including feldspars, high-purity silica and tantalum.

 The Separation Rapids deposit is one of the largest “complex-type” lithium-cesium-tantalum pegmatite deposits in the world, unusual in its enrichment in the rare, high purity lithium mineral petalite.